Let’s take a look at what dividends actually are.

 The list of problems with dividend investing begins with a misunderstanding of what dividends are – generally mistaking them for earnings – and then continues to confirm the fallacy with biases, leaving you exposed to risks such as concentration risk, risk of depleting their portfolio too fast, and taking more market risk by believing high dividend stocks are a bond proxy and is safer than it really is.

-The solution is to live off a percentage of assets that has the highest chance of succeeding over the time frame you need and ideally adjusting your spending a little in market down years.
+The solution is to focus instead on the total return of the investment and draw a percentage of assets that has the highest chance of succeeding over the time frame you need and ideally adjust your spending a little in market down years.
 There has been a lot of research done in the US, and they came up with the 4% rule to last 30 years having a very high chance of success (95% with a 50/50 portfolio, including going through wars, hyperinflation, recessions, depression, etc.).
 For an early retiree wanting to last around 50 years, it’s around 3.25%.

 You can have higher numbers if you’re willing and able to cut back during poor economic periods, take on a part-time job, have fewer holidays, and so on.
 So, once you have your withdrawal rate, if your dividends return more than that, re-invest the excess, and if they return less than that, just sell down what is needed to get the required amount.

 Essentially, dividends are not like rent.
 Earnings are closer to rent, and dividends are arbitrary, and you should be wary of relying on something so arbitrary for your financial future.